 International officers may voluntarily take all exams.
-The faculty evaluates their academic work and provides substantive, written feedback, but does not assign grades to these products.
+The faculty evaluates their academic work and provides substantive, written feedback, but does not assign grades to these products, unless enrolled in the degree program.
 Additionally, the Field Studies Program is designed to give a balanced understanding of the United States culture and institutions as well as American political, social, and economic life.
 It also provides an increased awareness of the basic issues of internationally recognized human rights.
-International officers are also encouraged to participate in the electives program.
-They receive graduate-level credit for courses completed at the Naval War College which can be applied to Master's Degree programs at local Rhode Island colleges and universities.
+International officers are also encouraged to participate in the electives program, and will enroll if part of the degree program.